Find documents

 |

-Use this dictionary parameter to perform a vector similarity search or set the order in which documents are returned.
+Use this dictionary parameter to perform a vector search or set the order in which documents are returned.

-For similarity searches, this parameter can use either |
+For vector searches, this parameter can use either |

 |